SlovakNationalGallery/webumenia.sk/README.md

 ## Local Installation with Docker

 This requires docker-compose
-these steps will set up a linked system of 3 containers -
+these steps will set up a linked system of 3 containers:
-	* php / apache webserver that contains our application code
+	php / apache webserver that contains our application code database container
-	* database container
-	* elasticsearch container
+	elasticsearch container
 that will communicate internally with one another

 1. Clone this repository.